-7. Tier 4: Availability of the retiree medical premium subsidy shall expire for employees hired after June 30, 2040 (Tier 4).
-Therefore, there will be no retiree medical health care premium contribution by the County for those hired on or after July 1, 2040.
-For those electing to enroll in the County's Retiree Health Insurance Program, upon reaching the age of Medicare eligibility, employees in this Tier must enroll in Medicare Parts A and B with Medicare becoming primary coverage and Washoe County becoming secondary, should they elect to remain in the County's Retiree Health Insurance Program.

-D. The County agrees to provide health insurance coverage and shall pay one-hundred percent (100%) of the premium for spouses and dependent children of any member of the bargaining unit who is killed in the line of duty and which member has said spouse and dependent children covered under the County's medical insurance plan at the time the member was killed.
+- 7. Tier 4: For those employees hired after June 30, 2040, there will be no retiree medical health care premium contribution by the County.
+Upon reaching the age of Medicare eligibility, employees in this Tier must enroll in Medicare Parts A and B with Medicare becoming primary coverage and Washoe County becoming secondary, should they elect to remain in the County's Retiree Health Insurance Program. - D. The County agrees to provide health insurance coverage and shall pay one-hundred percent (100%) of the premium for spouses and dependent children of any member of the bargaining unit who is killed in the line of duty and which member has said spouse and dependent children covered under the County's medical insurance plan at the time the member was killed.
 The spouse shall be covered until normal retirement age or remarriage, whichever occurs first.
 The dependent children shall be covered up to age twenty-six (26).
 (Revised 7-01-22)

-ARTICLE 19 - MEDICAL EXAMINATIONS AND PREVENTIVE HEALTH CARE
+ARTICLE 17 - MEDICAL EXAMINATIONS AND PREVENTIVE HEALTH CARE

 Each employee shall receive a complete physical examination annually.
 Additionally, whenever an employee is exposed to carcinogenic materials or communicable diseases that have been verified by the Washoe County District Health Department or other appropriate medical authority, said employee shall receive appropriate examinations, and/or treatment.

-Additionally, employees shall be permitted to receive Hepatitis - B vaccinations.
+Additionally, employees shall be permitted to receive Hepatitis-B vaccinations.
 Any employee who elects to receive this immunization and who then fails to comply with the medical guidelines of this immunization program shall have the expense of his/her immunization deducted from his/her pay.

-ARTICLE 20 - UNIFORM ALLOWANCE
+ARTICLE 18 - UNIFORM ALLOWANCE